 - 1/2 cup Irish Cream Liqueur

-- about 1/4 teaspoon of salt
+- 1/4 teaspoon of salt

-- about 3 tablespoons organic sugar
+- 3 tablespoons granulated sugar

-- 2 teaspoons gelatin
+- 2 teaspoons powdered gelatin

 - 3/4 cups heavy cream, divided